dboddie-canonical-work/disgorged-docs/troubleshoot-snap-building.rst

    stage-packages:
    - git

-As with build dependencies, for more details on working out staging dependencies see `Build and staging dependencies <build-and-staging-dependencies.md>`__.
+As with build dependencies, for more details on working out staging dependencies see :ref:`Build and staging dependencies <build-and-staging-dependencies>`.

-For further tips on common build issues, see `Debugging building snaps <debugging-building-snaps.md>`__.
+For further tips on common build issues, see :ref:`Debugging building snaps <debugging-building-snaps>`.